mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 certificates, usernames/passwords, OAuth, ...
 If the authentication succeeds, the client can use the tunnel to exchange Ethernet frames or IP packets with the concentrator over the QUIC session.
-If the client uses IP, then the concentrator allocates an IP address to the client at the end of the authentication phase.
+If the client uses IP, then the concentrator can allocate an IP address to the client at the end of the authentication phase.
 The client can then send packets via the concentrator by tunneling them through the concentrator.
 The concentrator captures the IP packets destined to the client and tunnels them over the QUIC connection.

-{{fig-example-environment}} illustrates a client-initiated flow.
-We also discuss inbound connections in this document in {{connection-establishment}}.

 If the client is multihomed, it can use Multipath QUIC
 {{I-D.deconinck-quic-multipath}} to efficiently use its